Fremont and Oakland Make "Most Unfaithful Cities" List

-Fremont came in at number 8, while Oakland trailed behind at number 19.
-Anaheim, Long Beach, Santa Ana, and Riverside were among the 7 California cities named by the site.
+Fremont came in at number eight, while Oakland trailed behind at number 19.
+Anaheim, Long Beach, Santa Ana, and Riverside were among the seven California cities named by the site.
 Coming in at number one on the list was Jersey City, N.J.

 As for some of the cities named, having them on the list wasn’t a surprise.
 “We’re certainly seeing trends between now and this past summer,” explained Isabella Mise, Director of Communications for Ashley Madison.
 “But we’re also seeing some change”, Mise said.